Blankred0/Dot-files/README.md

 `extract` who extract some compressed file (11 types)

--And a custom ps1 for color and stuff
+- And a custom ps1 for color and stuff